What or who influences you the most in your buying decisions?

-The question, however, is this: how influential are these everyday influencers?
+The question, however, is this: how influential are these micro or everyday influencers?

 According to Nielsen’s survey on Global Trust in Advertising and Brand Messages (see chart below), respondents cited that the recommendations of people they know (84%) wielded the greatest influence.
 Also known as earned media in content marketing parlance, these everyday influencers can be virtually anybody whom they know and trust.

 Consumer opinions, another form of user generated content, occupied the second spot (70%).
 This is followed by TV ads at 68%, branded websites (67%), newspaper ads (65%) and editorial content (64%).

 Interestingly, most online display and banner ads appeared to fare poorly in eliciting consumer action.

 Source of image: Marketing Charts